Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-Article 5 of the Mexican Constitution grants legal authority to the local professional accountancy organizations and their federal umbrella, the Instituto Mexicano de Contadores Públicos (IMCP), to set applicable accounting standards.
+The Political Constitution of the United Mexican States (Constitución Política de los Estados Unidos Mexicanos), specifically Article 5, grants legal authority to local professional accountancy organizations and their federal umbrella, the Instituto Mexicano de Contadores Públicos (IMCP), to establish professional standards for their members.
+In practice, IMCP has delegated accounting standard-setting responsibilities to CINIF.

 -